Betelgeitze/blutspender/README.md

       POSTGRES_PASSWORD=take this value from your PostgreDB in AWS POSTGRES_USER=take this value from your PostgreDB in AWS
 6. Create tasks for Dockerfile-parser & Dockerfile-sender
-7. Use AWS EventBridge to schedule parser & sender containers
+7. Use AWS EventBridge to schedule parser & sender containers to run every day, for example at 7:00 in the morning

 ###  Costs of deployment
 I use the cheapest PostgreDB & Containers.
 Still I pay 28€ per month for them